TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 |Cloudera|MySQL|	mysql-connector-java-5.1.48.jar|

 ## Accessing Hive Tables from TIBCO ComputeDB Cluster
 After configuring the settings to connect the TIBCO ComputeDB cluster to an external Metastore, set the property **spark.sql.catalogImplementation = hive**.
-You can set this property only at  session level.
+You can set this property only at the session-level.
 After setting this property, you can run queries on the Hive table, perform the join operations between Hive and TIBCO ComputeDB native tables, perform the join operations between Hive tables.

 If you set the property **spark.sql.catalogImplementation = in-memory**, you cannot access the Hive tables.
 TIBCO ComputeDB acts as the execution engine for Hive table query execution.
 You can refer the following examples to access and query the Hive tables:

-*	To point to the external Hive catalog from the snappy session set the following property.
+*	To point to the external Hive catalog from the snappy session, set the following property.
 You can set this property at the session level and global level.

         	snappy-sql> set spark.sql.catalogImplementation=hive;

-*	To point to TIBCO ComputeDB internal catalog from snappy session.
+*	To point to TIBCO ComputeDB internal catalog from the snappy session.

         	snappy-sql> set spark.sql.catalogImplementation=in-memory;